ahsanulhoqueabir/SPL/README.md

 # Structured Programming Language

-In this repository,i have tried to put together the problems that solved or given as home work by zulfiqur sir in SPL class and lab.
+In this repository,i have tried to put together the problems that solved or given as home work by Zulfiker  sir in SPL class and lab.